kevinb9n/kevinb9n.github.io/docs/index.md

 * I love my wife, kids, and pupface.
 A lot.
 * I love music.
 A lot.
 * I love math.
 A lot.
-* I love science.
-A lot.
 * I love board/card games.
 A lot.
 * I love my bike.
 A lot.
 I've been [these places](https://docs.google.com/document/d/11RRUVMeUe1ODoTKlT0G28U-WUBjhIV90MXUBAGJR3yg/preview?usp=sharing) and a bit more.
-* I used to love movies.
+* I used to be into movies.

 ### Notes to self